-Our initiatives reflect our dedication to driving positive change and being a steward of food security.
-Through our collective efforts and strategic vision, we have harnessed our strengths to grow sustainably and expand our footprint, ensuring that our initiatives resonate across communities and create lasting impact.
+Through our collective efforts and alignment to our strategic vision, we have harnessed our strengths to grow sustainably and expand our footprint, ensuring that our initiatives resonate across communities and create sustainable impact.
 The achievements outlined in this report are a testament to collective stakeholder efforts.

 Together, we are creating a future where food and water security, poverty alleviation, and education are not just goals, but realities for all, especially to our future customers.